gflohr/qgoda-site/en/docs/simple-content-translation.md

 [@ WRAPPER components/infobox.html
            title="Switching to PO-Based Translations" @]
 <p>
-Just copying a markdown file and getting it translated is simple in the begin but can turn into a maintainance nightmare if you have to change the original later.
+Just copying a markdown file and getting it translated is simple in the beginning but can turn into a maintainance nightmare if you have to change the original later.
 In this case translators will have to figure out what has changed and update translations accordingly.
 </p><p>
 Unfortunately, there is no way how you can easily change plans, once you have done the translation.
+If you are uncertain, you should really check the advanced variant using [@ q.lanchor(name = 'po-translations') @].
 </p>
 [@ END @]